technologiestiftung/giessdenkiez-de/README.md

 ## Development

-To get the map tiles loaded you need to create a `.env` file and add the following:
+To get the map tiles loaded you need to create a `.env` file by `cp .env.sample .env` and setup your environment variables:

 ```env
 # mapbox token